50 years of Kombiverkehr

 The project is sponsored by the Federal Ministry of Transport and Digital Infrastructure (BMVI) within the framework of the Modernity Fund research initiative (mFUND).

 Kombiverkehr GmbH & Co.
-KG has evolved together with its limited partners, customers and partner companies from pioneer to European market leader.
-It is now firmly anchored in the intermodal world as a neutral provider.
+KG has evolved together with its limited partners, customers and partner companies from pioneer to one of the leading logistics companies in intermodal transport and is now firmly anchored as a neutral provider.
 All of this finds expression in our birthday claim.